lbrn/lbrn-jekyll/events/annual-meeting/hotel.markdown

 title: Hotel Registration
 ---

-<span class="text-error">Deadline for registration is Monday, January 7, 2014</span>.
+<p class="text-error">Deadline for registration is Monday, January 6, 2014.</p>

 After this date you will not be able to receive the discounted group rate.

-The hotel for this annual meeting is the Fairfield Inn &amp; Suites Ruston.
+The hotel for this annual meeting is the same location as the event, the [Marriot Convention Center in Downtown New Orleans](http://www.marriott.com/hotels/travel/msymc-new-orleans-downtown-marriott-at-the-convention-center/).

-*Remember to make hotel reservation if needed if you live outside Ruston.
-Hotel block name/link will be provided with your registration to the event.*
+*Remember to make hotel reservation if needed if you live outside New Orleans.* Hotel block name/link will be provided with your registration to the event.

-Contact Mrs. Terri Gilbert, tgilbert@lsu.edu, if you need to cancel your registration or if you have any questions.
+Contact Mrs. Terri Gilbert, [tgilbert@lsu.edu](mailto:tgilbert@lsu.edu), if you need to cancel your registration or if you have any questions.